harvygr8/mark-pages/README.md

 # mark-pages
- Web app made with Next.JS , MongoDB and Chakra UI that allows you to paste and share text quickly
+ Web app made with Next.JS , MongoDB and Chakra UI that allows you to make and share markdown pages quickly.

  ![](img/show.png)